google/oboe/apps/OboeTester/docs/AutomatedTesting.md

     --ez use_input_devices  {"true", 1, "false", 0}  // Whether to test various input devices.
 Note use of "-ez" --ez use_output_devices {"true", 1, "false", 0}  // Whether to test various output devices.
 Note use of "-ez" --ez use_all_output_channel_masks {"true", 1, "false", 0}  // Whether to test all output channel masks.
 Note use of "-ez".
 Default is false
+    --ez use_all_sample_rates {"true", 1, "false", 0}  // Whether to test all sample rates.
+Note use of "-ez".
+Default is false
     --ei single_test_index  {testId}  // Index for testing one specific test

 There are some optional parameters for just the "output" test: